 An International Board Certified Lactation Consultant (IBCLC) is a health care professional who specializes in the clinical management of breastfeeding.
 IBCLCs have completed college level courses including biology, anatomy/physiology, infant growth and development, nutrition, and psychology.
 They have also completed at least 90 hours of lactation-specific education and have spent a minimum of 300 to 1000 hours directly assisting breastfeeding families (depending on which pathway they take.)
 In addition, they have passed an exam administered by International Board of Lactation Consultant Examiners demonstrating their competency in these areas, they complete ongoing continuing education, and they must recertify every five years.

-I have 15 years experience assisting new families with breastfeeding, first as a Registered Nurse working in Mother-Baby and NICU, and then as a lactation consultant, working in the hospital and answering phone calls for the Arkansas Breastfeeding Help Line.
+I have 15 years experience assisting new families with breastfeeding, first as a RN working in Mother-Baby and NICU, and then as a lactation consultant for Baptist Health, and answering phone calls for the Arkansas Breastfeeding Help Line.

 A visit with a lactation consultant can help if you: